tf-actions/format/README.md

-# terraform-format GitHub Action
+# tf-format GitHub Action

 A javascript GitHub Action to format a Terraform configuration, and post a code review on the pull request highlighting issues.

 The action will initialise the Terraform working directory by default.
 This can be disabled with the `init` parameter.

 A summary will be posted with details of any validation errors.